Risotto Mix with Herbs from Principato di Lucedio

 The finished risotto makes a simple yet stunning first course.
 Or use it as a blank canvas for fun mix-ins like fresh lemon zest and English peas, bits of crispy pancetta or tiny cubes of zucchini.

 Ingredients: Italian baldo rice, dried basil, chives, arugula, onion and garlic.
+Produced in a facility that also uses celery and spelt.

 How to prepare